 Shortness of breath and coughing occur because the high pressure in the veins of the lungs forces fluid into the air sacs.

 Fatigue occurs because the abnormal pericardium interferes with the heart's pumping action, so that the heart cannot pump enough blood to meet the body's needs.

 Other common symptoms are accumulation of fluid in the abdomen (ascites) and in the legs (edema).
-Sometimes fluid accumulates in the space between the two layers of the pleura, the membranes covering the lungs (a condition called pleural effusion Pleural effusion is the abnormal accumulation of fluid in the pleural space (the area between the two layers of the thin membrane that covers the lungs).
-Fluid can accumulate in the pleural... read more ).
-However, chronic pericarditis does not usually cause pain.
+Sometimes fluid accumulates in the space between the two layers of the pleura, the membranes covering the lungs (a condition called pleural effusion Pleural Effusion ).
+Chronic pericarditis does not usually cause pain.